-- 1. Engineering polymer systems for improved drug delivery; by Rebecca A. Bader and David A. Putnam (Available online at UTA library) - 2.
+- 1. Engineering polymer systems for improved drug delivery; by Rebecca A. Bader and David A. Putnam (Available online at UTA library or through the UTA bookstore) - 2.
+Drug Delivery: Engineering Principles for Drug delivery; by W.Mark Saltzman. - 3.
 Characterization of nanoparticles intended for drug delivery; by Scott E. McNeil (optional, not required)